 Positioned in the middle of the Irish Sea, the Isle of Man is not recognized as part of the United Kingdom, but rather as a self-governing British Crown dependency.

 The island is hilly through its central core and extremely flat in its northern reaches.
-Much of its coastline is ringed by picturesque cliffs.
+Picturesque cliffs ring much of its coastline.
 The highest point, Snaefell Mountain, rises to 2,036 ft (621 m).